-The primary focus of our training program at the University of Kentucky (UK) is to provide intensive and interdisciplinary basic science research training for a minimal period of two years for qualified individuals who are committed to pursuing a career in academic oncologic surgery.
-Our training program is specifically designed to focus on the research training of academic surgeons so that they will be prepared to become independent scientists and incorporate the new and state-of-the-art techniques learned during their training period into a successful academic career.
-Also, these trainees will be prepared to be active participants in multidisciplinary teams which are required for the optimal treatment of the complex cancer patient.
+This T32 program provides two years of intensive, interdisciplinary basic science research training for qualified individuals who are committed to pursuing a career in academic oncologic surgery.
+Our training program is designed to focus on the research training of academic surgeons so they will be prepared to become independent scientists and incorporate the new techniques learned during their training period into a successful academic career.
+Upon completion of our program, trainees will be prepared to be active participants in the type of multidisciplinary teams that treat complex cancer patients.

 In addition to Drs.
-Evers, O'Connor and Zwischenberger, 11 other faculty members from multiple departments will serve as primary mentors for this program.
+Evers and O'Connor, 11 other faculty members from diverse departments serve as primary mentors for this program.